DanielKneipp/aws-sagemaker-stable-diffusion/README.md

 ![Taken from official Stable Diffusion release page](assets/sd-example-official-release.png)
 ![Taken from official Stable Diffusion release page](assets/sd-example-official-release-2.png)

-In this repo you will find everything need in order to spin-up your own personal public endpoint with a Stable Diffusion model deployed using AWS SageMaker to show your friends 😎
+In this repo you will find everything needed in order to spin-up your own personal public endpoint with a Stable Diffusion model deployed using AWS SageMaker to show your friends 😎

 - [Your own Stable Diffusion endpoint with AWS SageMaker](#your-own-stable-diffusion-endpoint-with-aws-sagemaker)
   - [TL;DR](#tldr)